 - Table covers.
 A custom imprinted table cover is one easy way to make a great first impression.
 For guidance on choosing the best table covers for your trade show event, consult Everything You Need to Know About Ordering Custom Trade Show Table Covers for more information.

 - Interactive displays, floor displays, and games.
 Activities and prizes are effective ways to draw people's interest.

 - Banners should be easy to transport and set up.

 - Customized giveaway items.
 According to Promotional Products Association International (PPAI), 71.6% of attendees claim they most remembered the names of companies who gave out promotional products, so the importance of choosing the right giveaway item should not be overlooked!
 Tech items, snack bags, customized water bottles, and writing instruments all make memorable trade show giveaways.
 Choose a few pricier items to give out to VIP clients or use as prizes for raffles and drawings.
 A customized cooler makes a great grand prize that anyone would be excited to win!

 - Printed marketing materials.
-Determine which printed marketing materials will work best for this audience.
+Determine which printed marketing materials, such as brochures, will work best for this audience.
 Consider how many will be in attendance and place your order accordingly.